bengarrett/RetroTxt/docs/usage/pref.md

 ---
-title: OS or browser preference?
+title: Browser wars
 authors:
     - Ben Garrett
 date: 2022-08-30
 hide:
   - toc
 ---

-# Is there an operating system or browser preference?
+## Is there an operating system or browser preference?

-## Browsers

-Chrome-based browsers reduce CPU usage and battery drain by limiting the resources available to Extensions.
-So they can be slower than Firefox to render large ANSI documents or text that use RGB color controls.

-## Operating systems

-### **Great**, macOS

-macOS is the best platform to use RetroTxt, regardless of the browser, and it displays shaded characters and blocks with no artifacts or distortion.
+!!! tips inline end "macOS tweaks"

-Some tips, make sure the **Retina Display Scale** is exactly half your screen resolution for crisper text.
-For example, if a Macbook Pro 13.3" has a 2560 x 1600 resolution, you'd want the **Built-in Retina Display** to scale to `1280 x 800`.
-Because of the high resolutions with modern Apple hardware, you can also disable **Use font smoothing when available**.
+    1. Make sure the _Retina Display Scale_ is exactly half your screen resolution for crisper text.
+    2. For example, if a Macbook Pro 13.3" has a 2560 x 1600 resolution, you'd want the _Built-in Retina Display_ to scale to 1280 x 800.

-### **Good**, Linux <small>and ChromeOS</small>

-Desktop Linux complicates things due to the varying components used by different distributions.

-Firefox[^1] has no artifacts, so it is the preferred browser on Linux.

-Chrome and ChromeOS use an internal font renderer, which suffers from the same artifacts as Chrome on Windows.

-### **Fine**, Windows
+    3. Because of the high resolutions with modern Apple hardware, you can also disable _Use font smoothing when available_.

+All supported browsers use the same rendering engine, [Chromium](https://www.chromium.org/Home/), the open-sourced Chrome browser rendering engine.

+macOS is the best platform for RetroTxt, displaying all text characters without distortion.

-Windows suffers from artifacts and distortions caused by its system-wide font hinting regardless of the browser.
+Chrome on Windows suffers from artifacts and distortions caused by its system-wide font hinting regardless of the browser.
+Chrome on Linux and ChromeOS uses the same internal font renderer and suffers from the same artifacts.

-[^1]: At least on GNOME with Wayland.
+### insert comparison